Your biological brain age is 3.6 years younger than your chronological age.Personalized recommendations are available based on your results.

 Minimize exposure to toxins and pollutants that can accelerate brain aging, including pesticides, air pollution, and microplastics.

 This is even true in people that have a family history and genetic risk factors for these disorders.
-Genetic risk factors and neuro age are additive for future risk, meaning that they both contribute to risk and one can strengthen or compensate for the other.
+Genetic risk factors and brain age can both add context to your overall brain health profile.

-For people with a strong family history, it is even more important to track your neuro age and work on improving it through lifestyle to offset genetic risk.
+For people with a strong family history, it is even more useful to track your brain age over time and discuss health questions with your clinician.

 Each of these measurements is a different way of measuring brain age and each provides different insights.